bgriffen/oldwebsite/_posts/2016-03-06-mapping-astronomy-publications.md

 Max Planck Institute for extraterrestrische Physik (MPE), Garching,  Germany
 ```

-All of these had to be put in the same bin so I had to write some edge cases for insitutes like these.
-Once I had the unique self-similar keys for each location I simply populated them with the relevant paper information (e.g. `bibcode`).
+All of these had to be put in the same bin otherwise they would be separate institutes.
+Once I took care of these edge cases and had the unique self-similar keys for each location I simply populated them with the relevant paper information (e.g. authors).
 Again, a little coding gymnastics was required to get this all in working order.

 Once all of the time-consuming part is complete, it is trivial to populate a map with the relevant information in Folium.